Cpgeragh/Emerging-Technologies/README.md

 </div>

 ## **Acknowledgments**
-This project benefited from the assistance of OpenAI's ChatGPT for debugging and clsrification purposes[9].
+This project benefited from the assistance of OpenAI's ChatGPT for debugging and clsrification purposes[9], as well as GitHub Copilot for code suggestions and development support [11].

 ## **References**